 In Betfred Super League, teams are ranked 1 to 8 based on finishing positions after 23 rounds.

-In The Qualifiers, teams finishing 9th and 10th in the regular Betfred Super League season are ranked 1 and 2, and teams finishing the regular Kingstone Press Championship season 1st and 2nd are ranked 3 and 4.
-Betfred Super League clubs finishing 11th and 12th are ranked 5 and 6, and Kingstone Press Championship clubs finishing 3rd and 4th are ranked 7 and 8
+In The Qualifiers, teams finishing 9th and 10th in the regular Betfred Super League season are ranked 1 and 2, and teams finishing the regular Betfred Championship season 1st and 2nd are ranked 3 and 4.
+Betfred Super League clubs finishing 11th and 12th are ranked 5 and 6, and Betfred Championship clubs finishing 3rd and 4th are ranked 7 and 8

-In the Kingstone Press Championship Shield, teams finishing the regular Kingstone Press Championship season in 5th to 12th place are ranked 1 to 8.
+In the Betfred Championship Shield, teams finishing the regular season in 5th to 12th place are ranked 1 to 8.

-The Qualifiers grid has to be slightly different because of the way in which the Qualifiers brings together clubs from two different competitions, the Betfred Super League and Kingstone Press Championship.
-The principle of a merit formula rewarding teams who finish higher in their respective League remains unchanged: the Betfred Super League clubs finishing 9th and 10th and the Kingstone Press Championship Clubs finishing 1st and 2nd will each have four home games.
+The Qualifiers grid has to be slightly different because of the way in which the Qualifiers brings together clubs from two different competitions, the Betfred Super League and Betfred Championship.
+The principle of a merit formula rewarding teams who finish higher in their respective League remains unchanged: the Betfred Super League clubs finishing 9th and 10th and the Betfred Championship Clubs finishing 1st and 2nd will each have four home games.

-Details for the Betfred Super League, Qualifiers and Kingstone Press Championship Shield will be published on Wednesday July 26: this will allow all clubs to feed in details of their stadium availability once the regular season has been completed, and give broadcasters the opportunity to select televised fixtures for the early rounds of Super 8s.
-The Super 8s begin on Thursday August 3.
+Details for the Betfred Super League, The Qualifiers and Betfred Championship Shield Super8s will all be published on Wednesday August 1 (12pm): this will allow all clubs to feed in details of their stadium availability once the regular season has been completed and give broadcasters the opportunity to select televised fixtures for the early rounds of Super 8s.
+The Super 8s then begin on Thursday August 9.

-The top four clubs in Betfred Super League will go into the play-offs: 1st v 4th and 2nd v 3rd, on Thursday 28 & Friday 29 September respectively.
-The winners of those two matches will contest the Betfred Super League Grand Final on Saturday October 7 at Old Trafford, kick off 6pm.
+The top four clubs in Betfred Super League will go into the play-offs: 1st v 4th and 2nd v 3rd, on Thursday October 4 & Friday October 5 respectively.
+The winners of those two matches will contest the Betfred Super League Grand Final on Saturday October 13 at Old Trafford (6pm KO).
 All eight Betfred Super League clubs are guaranteed top flight status for the following season.

-In the Qualifiers, the top three clubs at the conclusion of the Super 8s are also guaranteed Betfred Super League status in 2018.
-The 12th place in Betfred Super League for the following season will be determined by the Million Pound Game, a play-off between the 4th and 5th placed clubs played at the home of the 4th placed club on Saturday September 30.
+In The Qualifiers, the top three clubs at the conclusion of the Super 8s will have earned a place in the Betfred Super League for 2019.
+The 12th place in Betfred Super League for the following season will be determined by the Million Pound Game, a play-off between the 4th and 5th placed clubs played at the home of the 4th placed club on Saturday October 6.

-In the Kingstone Press Championship Shield, the top four clubs enter a play-off, 1st v 4th and 2nd v 3rd, with the winners contesting the Kingstone Press Championship Shield final on Sunday 30th September.
+In the Betfred Championship Shield, the top four clubs enter a play-off, 1st v 4th and 2nd v 3rd, with the winners contesting the Betfred Championship Shield final on Sunday 7 October.

-The bottom two teams (7th and 8th) in the Kingstone Press Championship Shield will be relegated to League 1.
+The bottom two teams (7th and 8th) in the Betfred Championship Shield will be relegated to Betfred League 1.